The appliance of alliance

 In days past, procurement mostly filled orders and tried not to overpay.
 Not surprisingly, finance often saw it as operational; an overhead rather than a profit center.

 Today, procurement has become a strategic cornerstone.
-As Luke Pelosi, CFO at waste management company GFL Environmental, which floated on the Toronto Stock Exchange with a market capitalisation of $5.8bn in March 2020, says: “Procurement represents a significant opportunity for us to drive organic growth.”
+As Luke Pelosi, CFO at waste management company GFL Environmental, which floated on the Toronto Stock Exchange with a market capitalization of $5.8bn in March 2020, says: “Procurement represents a significant opportunity for us to drive organic growth.”

 To continue reading the rest of The Source: Issue 8, please complete the following: